 Ask about lactase products.
 Ask your healthcare provider if you should take a lactase pill or lactase drops when you eat or drink milk products.

-If you have trouble finding dairy products that don?t cause symptoms, talk to your healthcare provider.
-He or she can suggest other foods to be sure you get enough calcium.
-You may need to take calcium supplements.
+If you have trouble finding dairy products that don’t cause symptoms, talk to your healthcare provider.
+They can suggest other foods to be sure you get enough calcium and vitamin D. You may need to take calcium or vitamin D supplements.

 Children with lactose intolerance should be seen by a healthcare provider.
 Children and teenagers need dairy foods.
 They are a major source of calcium for bone growth and health.
 They also have other nutrients that children need for growth.

 Living with lactose intolerance

 Lactose intolerance can affect you every time you eat a snack or meal.
 So you need to be careful about the foods you eat every day.
 But many people can tolerate a certain amount of lactose and don't need to completely give it up.

 It’s important to read food labels.
 Lactose is often added to some boxed, canned, frozen, and prepared foods such as: